-(g to Examples of uniformly applied development policies or standards include, but are not limited : (1) Parking ordinances, (2) Public access requirements, (3) Grading ordinances.
-(4) Hillside development ordinances.
-(5) Flood plain ordinances.
-(6) Habitat protection or conservation ordinances.
-(7) View protection ordinances.
-(8) Requirements for reducing greenhouse gas emissions, as set forth in adopted land use plans, policies, or regulations. (h) An environmental effect shall not be considered peculiar to the project or parcel solely because no uniformly applied development policy or standard is applicable to it. (i) Where the prior EIR relied upon by the lead agency was prepared for a general plan or community plan that meets the requirements of this section, any rezoning action consistent with the general plan or community plan shall be treated as a project subject to this section.
+- (1) Parking ordinances,

+- (2) Public access requirements,

+- (3) Grading ordinances.

+- (4) Hillside development ordinances.

+- (5) Flood plain ordinances.

+- (6) Habitat protection or conservation ordinances.

+- (7) View protection ordinances.

+(8) Requirements for reducing greenhouse gas emissions, as set forth in an adopted land use plan, policy, or regulation.

+(h) An environmental effect shall not be considered peculiar to the project or parcel solely because no uniformly applied development policy or standard is applicable to it.

+(i) Where the prior EIR relied upon by the lead agency was prepared for a general plan or community plan that meets the requirements of this section, any rezoning action consistent with the general plan or community plan shall be treated as a project subject to this section.

 (1) "Community plan" is defined as a part of the general plan of a city or county which applies to a defined geographic portion of the total area included in the general plan, includes or references each of the mandatory elements specified in Section 65302 of the Government Code, and contains specific development policies and implementation measures which will apply those policies to each involved parcel.

-- (2) For purposes of this section, "consistent" means that the density of the proposed project is the same or less than the standard expressed for the involved parcel in the general plan, community plan or zoning action for which an EIR has been certified, and that the project complies with the density-related standards contained in that plan or zoning.
-Where the zoning ordinance refers to the general plan or community plan for its density standard, the project shall be consistent with the applicable plan. - (j) This section does not affect any requirement to analyze potentially significant offsite or cumulative impacts if those impacts were not adequately discussed in the prior EIR.
+(2) For purposes of this section, "consistent" means that the density of the proposed project is the same or less than the standard expressed for the involved parcel in the general plan, community plan or zoning action for which an EIR has been certified, and that the project complies with the density-related standards contained in that plan or zoning.
+Where the zoning ordinance refers to the general plan or community plan for its density standard, the project shall be consistent with the applicable plan.

+(j) This section does not affect any requirement to analyze potentially significant offsite or cumulative impacts if those impacts were not adequately discussed in the prior EIR.
 If a significant offsite or cumulative impact was adequately discussed in the prior EIR, then this section may be used as a basis for excluding further analysis of that offsite or cumulative impact.